 Does the lawyer have experience handling broken bone cases?

 Fracture cases are often more complex than they appear.
 Insurance companies frequently minimize these injuries, claiming they heal quickly or require minimal care.
-An experienced lawyer understands the medical realities of fractures, such as complications, hardware placement, physical therapy, and long-term pain, and knows how to prove their true impact.
+An experienced lawyer understands the medical realities of fractures, such as complications, hardware placement, physical therapy, and long-term pain, and knows how to document their impact.

-Our firm has decades of experience representing clients with serious fractures and orthopedic injuries and has recovered over $2 billion for injured Californians, including cases involving surgical fractures and permanent impairment.
+Our firm has decades of experience representing clients with serious fractures and orthopedic injuries and has recovered over $2 billion in verdicts and settlements for injured Californians.*

 Is the firm respected within the legal community?

 In serious injury cases, reputation matters.
-Recognition from peer-reviewed legal organizations reflects credibility, ethical standards, and consistent results.
+Recognition from peer-reviewed legal organizations reflects published selection criteria and professional standards.

 Do they understand Los Angeles–specific legal challenges?

-Local knowledge can significantly affect the outcome of a fracture claim.
-A skilled lawyer should be familiar with Los Angeles courts, judges, filing requirements, and the insurance tactics commonly used in California injury cases.
+Local knowledge can affect how a fracture claim is handled.
+A skilled lawyer should be familiar with Los Angeles courts, judges, filing requirements, and insurance tactics commonly used in California injury cases.

-With more than 50 years of experience serving Los Angeles and communities statewide, our firm combines local insight with firm-wide resources to handle broken bone cases effectively.
+With more than 50 years of experience serving Los Angeles and communities statewide, our firm combines local insight with firm-wide resources.

 Are they prepared to take your case to trial if necessary?

-At Jacoby & Meyers, we prepare every broken bone case as if it will be decided by a jury, ensuring your rights are protected whether your case resolves through negotiation or trial.
+At Jacoby & Meyers, we prepare every broken bone case carefully, whether it resolves through negotiation or trial.

 What Not to Say to Insurance Companies After a Broken Bone Injury

-After a broken bone accident, insurance adjusters often contact you quickly.
-They may sound concerned, but their goal is to limit how much the insurance company pays.
-What you say early on can seriously impact your fracture claim.
+After a broken bone accident, insurance adjusters may contact you quickly.
+What you say early on can impact your fracture claim.

 Use this checklist to protect yourself while you focus on healing.